gaehlerm/SoftwareEngineering/README.md

 ### Getting a project

-Furthermore getting started with an existing project was frequently a pain.
+Furthermore getting started to work witn an existing project was frequently a pain.
+There were so many things that could have gone wrong.
 Where do I get the source code from?
 What libraries do I have to install?
 Why does the build not work?
 Ah, I have to use that specific version of this library?

 It was a pain.
 And in many companies it still is.
 There is a simple rule about getting started: It has to work with one command.
 Getting the repository has to be one command, setting up all the libraries has to be one command, building it has to be one command and running the executable has to be one command as well.
 If it's any more than one command per step, you have to write a script that does the work for you.

 // what else to write?

 # 15. Refactoring

 "If you wait until you can make a complete justification for a change, you’ve waited too long." – Eric Evans

-Refactoring is the art of changing existing code without altering its functionality.

 ## There will be change